 First, you need to automate the process of ingesting an RSS feed and transforming them into nodes in your knowledge graph.
 With a connected data platform like GraphGrid, you can create an RSS feed policy, which combines an RSS feed and CSS selectors to extract full article content from the URL.
 Then, using Geequel, the Graph Query Language (GQL) for ONgDB, you filter and transform relevant properties to the article’s text, like the author, source, date, and more.

 You can customize the refresh rate of this RSS ingest process, but it defaults to 120 seconds to minimize the lag between the release of new information and the generation of new nodes or relationships in your knowledge graph.

-Once you enable automatic RSS ingestion in a platform like GraphGrid CDP, you can also enable NLP data extraction based on what your knowledge graph has ingested and created via RSS feeds.
-In GraphGrid CDP, this is called Continuous Processing (CP), which ensures that NLP processes every new text node added to your knowledge graph.
+Once you enable automatic RSS ingestion in a platform like GraphGrid, you can also enable NLP data extraction based on what your knowledge graph has ingested and created via RSS feeds.
+In GraphGrid, this is called Continuous Processing (CP), which ensures that NLP processes every new text node added to your knowledge graph.

 You need to create a document policy, which defines exactly how you want the NLP service to use textual data in your graph.
 From there, you can enable NLP features like similarity clustering, article summation, NER, sentiment analysis, and much more.

 While the RSS ingest process takes care of adding text nodes to your knowledge graph, the NLP process extracts, processes, and annotates those text nodes with additional information and insights.
 It adds new people, places, and things—plus the way they’re related to each other—directly into your knowledge graph without any manual intervention.

 This already seems like a massive improvement to ASDF’s OSINT workflows, but all this automation work is just what sets the stage for change data capture to enter the picture.